ProgramCrafter/salsa-iwj-otter/README.md

 If you Do Something to the output from cargo, you should `rm stamp/*`, since the `Makefile` won't notice, otherwise, that, the relevant cargo rune(s) need to be re-run.
-Deleting all the stamp files wastes only a handful of seconds (on my stupidly fast laptop).
+Needlessly deleting all the stamp files wastes only a handful of seconds (on my stupidly fast laptop).

 Navigating the otter source code